eu-digital-green-certificates/dgca-validation-service/README.md

 ## Key Management

-The provided keys in the identity document should be hold in an HSM or any kind of vault (hashicorp, jks etc.).
-To increase the security it's recommended to rollover the keys for encryption from time to time or provide multiple one in the same time.
+The provided keys in the identity document should be held in an HSM or any kind of vault (hashicorp, jks etc.).
+To increase the security it's recommended to rollover the keys for encryption from time to time or provide multiple ones in the same time.

 ## Encryption Key Selection